 Deploy this scenario

-To deploy the reference implementation for this architecture, see the GitHub readme, and follow the script for high availability deployment.
+For information about deploying the reference implementation for this architecture, see the GitHub readme.
+Use the script for high-availability deployment.

 Next steps

-You can expand on the learnings demonstrated in this reference architecture, and horizontally scale your applications within the same region or across several regions, based on the expected peak load capacity.
-Replicating your applications on multiple regions may help mitigate the risks of wider geographical data center failures, such as due to earthquakes or other natural disasters.
-To learn more on horizontal scaling, read Geo Distributed Scale with App Service Environments.
-For a global and highly-available routing solution, consider using Azure Front Door.
+You can modify this architecture by horizontally scaling your applications, within the same region or across several regions, based on the expected peak load capacity.
+Replicating your applications on multiple regions might help mitigate the risks of wider geographical datacenter failures, like those caused by earthquakes or other natural disasters.
+To learn more about horizontal scaling, see Geo Distributed Scale with App Service Environments.
+For a global and highly available routing solution, consider using Azure Front Door.